 - Business tasks that it handles

-I sorted all present and missing features into five different categories: Administration, Content, User management, User experience, and Customization.
+Here are the features of Moodle, both present and missing, that we’ve sorted into five categories: Administration, Content, User management, User experience, and Customization:

 |Administration – ease of getting started with and administering the platform.|